StephanLuis/input-duration/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 There are no pre-requisites for using ChronlyHMS if you're not compiling/ packaging you javascript.
-If you are:
+If you are packaging:

 ### Prerequisites